Narai in Kiso Valley

 Facts & Figures

-Narai, an old post town along the Nakasendo Route, is the perfect example of traditional Japanese architecture during the Edo period.
-It belongs to one of Japan's protected areas for the preservation of traditional buildings.
-Japan Rail Pass Buy now and Save >
+Narai (Narai-juku), an old post town along the Nakasendo Route at the foot of the Torii Mountain Pass (1197m), is with its historical buildings the perfect example of how traditional Japanese architecture looked like during the Edo period (1603 – 1868).
+The town belongs to one of Japan's protected areas for the preservation of traditional buildings.
+Japan Rail Pass Since 2004 I have traveled nearly every year to Japan.
+The rail pass made my life easier to discover all those amazing places in my favorite country.

 History